RoboTron-Drive: All-in-One Large Multimodal Model for Autonomous Driving: Methodology

-\paragraph{Perspective-aware prompt.} In Eq.~(\ref{eq:llm}), typical LMMs~\cite{liu2024visual,bai2023qwen} flatten visual features for LLM input, failing to distinguish between perspectives (e.g., front or back view) and formats (e.g., image or video).
+\paragraph{Perspective-aware prompt.} Typical LMMs~\cite{liu2024visual,bai2023qwen} flatten visual features for LLM input, failing to distinguish between perspectives (e.g., front or back view) and formats (e.g., image or video).
 To address this, we propose a perspective-aware prompt.
-As shown in the Tab.~\ref{tab:prompt}, we utilize different placeholders (\ie{} \texttt{<image>} and \texttt{<video>}) for image and video inputs, where the placeholders will be replaced by respective tokens before being fed into LLM.
-We also assign numerical labels to images/videos with different perspectives and explain the specific camera or LiDAR for each in the text.
-In order to enhance computational efficiency, we apply a $2\times2$ spatial pooling on the video features $H_{\text{v}}$, and then flatten them into the visual tokens.
-Incorporating the information of perspective and data format, \name~can better interpret complex traffic situations, recognize multiple objects and their spatial relationships, and make more informed decisions. {
+As shown in the Tab.~\ref{tab:prompt}, we utilize different placeholders for image and video inputs, where the placeholders will be replaced by respective tokens before being fed into LLM.
+We also assign numerical labels with different perspectives and explain the specific camera or LiDAR for each in the text.
+In order to enhance computational efficiency, we apply a $2\times2$ spatial pooling on the video features, and flatten them into the visual tokens. {

 }